-Orla O'Connor is Director of the National Women’s Council of Ireland (NWCI), the leading national women’s membership organisation in Ireland, with over 180 member groups.
-Orla holds an MA in European Social Policy, and after starting out in local community based projects, has worked in senior management in non-governmental organisations for over 25 years.
+Orla O'Connor is Director of National Women’s Council of Ireland (NWCI), the leading national women’s membership organisation in Ireland, with over 190-member groups.
+She was Co-Director of Together For Yes, the national Civil Society Campaign to remove the 8th Amendment in the referendum.
+For her role in Together for Yes, Orla was recognised as one of the 100 Most Influential People by TIME magazine in 2019.
+Orla holds an MA in European Social Policy, and after starting out in local community-based projects, has worked in senior management in non-governmental organisations for over 25 years.
 Orla represents NWCI in a wide range of national and international fora.
 Orla is a feminist, and an expert in the policies needed to progress women’s equality in Ireland.
 She is an accomplished public speaker, with a strong analysis of public policy.
 Orla has led numerous high level, successful campaigns on a wide range of issues on women’s rights, including social welfare reform, pension reform and for the introduction of quality and affordable childcare.
 Orla is passionate about ensuring access to women’s reproductive rights; about ensuring more women are in leadership positions; about ending violence against women; and increasing women’s economic equality.

 Sarah's work involves the implementation of communications strategies, with particular regard to NWCI's media and press work.
 Sarah manages NWCI's active social media presence, and develops key social media campaigns in line with NWCI's Strategic Plan.
 Sarah has also led on NWCI's work with young women, including the high profile #FemFest events.
 Prior to working at NWCI, Sarah completed her MA in Public Affairs and Political Communications, and holds a BA in History and Political Science.